sjodcre/crypto-hashes/public/content/sha3-256/kids.md

-# SHA-256 for Kids
+# SHA3-256 for Kids

-SHA-256 is like a magic sticker machine! 🎩
+SHA3-256 is a **sponge machine**! 🧽✨

-- You put in a word or secret...
+- You pour in your message like water into a sponge
-- It gives you a long, secret code!
+- It squishes and mixes everything inside
-- If you change even one letter, the code changes completely!
+- Then it squeezes out a special secret code!

-- But you can’t figure out what was put in just by looking at the code — it’s magic!
+Even if you change just one letter, it makes a totally different secret code!

-People use SHA-256 to lock up their secrets and check if anything changed without asking.
+People use SHA3-256 to make super safe codes that are **hard to break**.

 ---

-## 🔍 How Does SHA-256 Compare?
+## 🔍 How Does SHA3-256 Compare?

 | Hash Name   | What It Feels Like                  | Speed     | Special Power         |
 |-------------|--------------------------------------|-----------|------------------------|